andreaskaris/blog/docs/openshift/dedicated-service-monitors.md

 ### Introduction

 By default, OpenShift's Prometheus stack will pull pod CPU and memory usage from kubelet's `/metrics/cadvisor` endpoint, ignoring the kubelet provided timestamps.
-Prometheus can be configured to export another `ServiceMonitor` which will read from kubelet's `/metrics/resource` endpoint, in addition to the default metrics that it is colleting.
+Prometheus can be configured to export another `ServiceMonitor` which will read from kubelet's `/metrics/resource` endpoint, in addition to the default metrics that it is collecting.
 This configuration knob / feature is called `DedicatedServiceMonitors`.
 In addition to exposing these new metrics via Prometheus, the feature will also reconfigure the Prometheus Adapter which will use and expose the new values instead of the default ones.
-Therefore, anything using the PodMetrics API will use the metrics exposed by `/metrics/resource` instead of the default cadvisor metrics.
-As an example, `oc adm top pod` or the HorizontalPodAutoscaler will use this.
+Therefore, anything using the `PodMetrics` API will use the metrics exposed by `/metrics/resource` instead of the default cAdvisor metrics.
+As an example, `oc adm top pod` or the Horizontal Pod Autoscaler (HPA) will use this.

 The feature can be enabled by modifying and/or creating the `openshift-monitoring/cluster-monitoring-config` ConfigMap: